-Council has a mobile Closed Circuit Television (CCTV) trailer that can be used to help prevent crime in public areas and to protect public safety.
+Council has a mobile Closed Circuit Television (CCTV) trailer called Iris, which can be used to help reduce crime and discourage anti-social behaviour in public areas.

-The CCTV, known as 'Iris', is now being deployed when needed and we want to assure our residents of their right to privacy.
+Iris is deployed when required, and we want to assure our residents of their rights.

-Council understands the competing needs between the necessities for security, public safety and the right to privacy.
-As a result, a Council Policy - 'Mobile Closed Circuit Television Council Policy' - has been created that provides a framework for the use of Iris.
-The policy details how images recorded by Iris will be collected, stored, retained, disclosed and disposed.
+Council understands the competing needs between the necessities for security, public safety and privacy.
+As a result, Council's policy - 'Mobile Closed Circuit Television, Council Policy' - provides a framework for the use of Iris.
+The policy details how footage captured is collected, stored, retained, disclosed and disposed.

 The City of West Torrens strives to provide a safe and secure environment for all residents, visitors, businesses and employees.
-Iris will be used across West Torrens as a crime prevention tool which may aid investigations into crimes that occur in our area.
+Iris is used across West Torrens as a prevention tool, which may aid investigations into crimes and legislative breaches which occur in our area.
 Being a mobile unit, Iris can be easily relocated to any 'hotspots' throughout our city.

 Why the name Iris?

 When Council purchased the CCTV trailer in 2018, a competition for school-aged children to name the trailer and provide a community safety message was undertaken.